Zyhod/Vieno/Reference/Features and Commands/Characters.md

 ## Updating Information

-Updating information regarding to a character currently falls into four seperate categories.

-When updating characters, it is important to note the order you put the command in.
 `v.chara update <field> <chara_id> <value>`

+When updating characters, it is important to note the order you put the command in:
 - The field being updated needs to go first.
 - The ID of the character you're updating needs to be second.
 - The information you're adding needs to be last.